 All graduates from the program are required as part of their capstone course to participate in the focus lab that simulates an airline operations center.
 The ramp tower, software and computers necessary to operate this simulation are in regular need of updating to stay ahead of the innovation curve.

 The newest program in the Aerospace Department is popular and would benefit greatly from support to expand its capacity.
 Gifts to this program will go a long way toward helping to keep it cutting-edge and relevant to industries across the state and nation.
 Platforms and software needed to run critical simulations are in need of constant updating and upgrading.
 Your gift can help make an enormous impact in this field.

 Discretionary Funds for Departmental Needs

-Emergency repair funds, and student travel support such as the Skills Competition for the Maintenance Clubs or AUS teams participating in a hackathon.
+Emergency repair funds, and student travel support such as the Skills Competition for the Maintenance Club or other student organizations.

 Air Race Classic

 Support our women in aviation with a gift to the Air Race Classic Fund.

 The entire program continues to grow and expand.
 If you can contribute a substantial sum please let us know.
 We’d like to discuss possibilities with you!